googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 ### Static code analysis

-This project uses [Rubocop](https://github.com/rubocop/rubocop) with the shared [googleapis/ruby-style](https://github.com/googleapis/ruby-style) configuration to ensure that your code adheres to Google's Ruby style.
-The style is is largely based on [The Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) with a few exceptions based on "Seattle.rb style":
+The project uses [Rubocop](https://github.com/rubocop/rubocop) configured with the shared [googleapis/ruby-style](https://github.com/googleapis/ruby-style) rules to ensure that your code adheres to Google's Ruby style.
+The style is largely based on [The Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) with a few exceptions based on Seattle.rb style:

 * Avoid parentheses when possible, including in method definitions.
 * Use double-quoted strings.